Scientific name: Pelecanoides urinatrix

-The average life expectancy of a common diving petrel is believed to be no more than 3-4 years.
+The average life expectancy of a common diving petrel is believed to be no more than 3 to 4 years.
 Swamp Harriers, kelp gulls, skuas and giant petrels take considerable numbers of adults and young each year.

 Conservation status: least concern with populations increasing

 Common diving petrels nest on coastal plains and slopes on cliff edges and behind stable dunes.
-They nest in burrows or tunnels 25-150cm long, 0.2-1.0m deep and with an entrance 5-8 cm in diameter.
+They nest in burrows or tunnels 25 cm to 150 cm long, 0.2 m to 1.0 m deep and with an entrance 5 cm to 8 cm in diameter.

 Diet and feeding